DamianStanger/node-service-host/readme.md

 When configuring the service host needs to be given a handler, this handler needs to be a function that takes as arguments the message, and a collection of callbacks that give control to the handler on whta to do with the message once all is done. success (delete the message), retry (do nothing with the message), or fail (treat the message to an error).

+run a simulated full stack test with a fixed set of messages from a testSource with: node example/server.js